-Steve is a Clinical Professor of Entrepreneurship and Innovation at the Muma College of Business in the University of South Florida.
-Steve has been a researcher at ESADE Business School in Barcelona, Spain, Imperial Business School in London, UK in the Innovation and Entrepreneurship Group and has taught at other universities in Europe.
+Steve is a Clinical Professor of Entrepreneurship and Innovation at the Muma College of Business at the University of South Florida.
+Steve has been a researcher at ESADE Business School in Barcelona, Spain, Imperial Business School in London, UK in the Innovation and Entrepreneurship Group, and has taught at other universities in Europe.

 As a professor, he teaches courses in management and uses design thinking for problem-solving in the areas of innovation, strategy, and entrepreneurship.
 Steve is the founder of the Finger Puppet Management Framework- an innovative way to teach management in the classroom, where students create TV shows to learn management and innovation.
 Steve was the ‘expert in residence’ in a teaching collaboration with the Patterson Foundation, Feld Entertainment (Ringling Brothers Circus and Disney on Ice).
 Steve view’s his work at the intersection of management and design and is an advocate for using design approaches to solve challenging business and societal problems.

 Steve has launched two MBA courses: Management Design Thinking and Innovation and Dali at USF and is the only course on the topic in the state of Florida.
 This course is offered as a 1-week intensive course and a 6-week online course.

 Prior to pursuing his Ph.D., Steve worked at Aon Corp. as a project manager designing front and back-end underwriting systems, a not-for-profit in Chicago, clerking at the Chicago Board of Trade and at a leading fashion designer in London.

 To read more about Steve and his role at USF, check out the Faculty Spotlight page.

 Writing & research